Interferometer Techniques for Gravitational-Wave Detection: Beam Shapes: Beyond the Plane Wave Approximation

-\paragraph*{Transmission through a thin lens:} A thin lens transforms the beam parameter as follows: \epubtkImage{abcd_len-external.png}{ } where $f$ is the focal length.
+where $f$ is the focal length.
 The matrix for the opposite direction of propagation is identical.
 Here it is assumed that the thin lens is surrounded by `spaces' with index of refraction $n=1$.